cnlohr/wiflier/README.md

 * Consider making the sensors slaves to the AVR, and having the ESP communicate only to the AVR.
 * Consider using the MPL3115A2 instead of the BMP085
+* I keep looking at the lack of pullups on the I2C and it makes me nervous when we're running the motor controllers.

 ## Commands